chronoxor/CppSerialization/README.md

 ===============================================================================
 ```

-# Fast Binary serialization
+# FastBinaryEncoding serialization
-Fast Binary serialization is based on [Fast Binary library](https://fastbinary.com).
+FastBinaryEncoding serialization is based on [FastBinaryEncoding library](https://github.com/chronoxor/FastBinaryEncoding).

-## Fast Binary schema
+## FastBinaryEncoding schema
-Fast Binary serialization starts with describing a model schema.
-For our domain
+FastBinaryEncoding serialization starts with describing a model schema.
+For our
-model the schema will be the following:
+domain model the schema will be the following:

 ```
 package domain